-Logically if you are eating less you shouldn’t be spending more….I guess people tend to buy more healthy fruit and veg and lean meat and less of the cheap stuff like sausages and processed food when they are dieting.
+Logically if you are eating less you shouldn’t be spending more.
+People tend to buy more healthy fruit and veg and lean meat and less of the cheap stuff like sausages and processed food when they are dieting.
 But if they also purchase fewer treats, less alcohol and gave up the takeaways you would think it would even itself out!

 I am encouraged at the number of nice looking veggie meals that are either low fat or can be adapted to be lower fat than usual.
 A meal based around pulses, vegetables and grains will generally be cheaper than eating meat.

-Another nice dish which happens to be vegetarian is vegetable paella, another Slimming World one.
+Another nice dish which happens to be vegetarian is vegetable paella, another Slimming World one which is low fat on a budget.
 Delish and packed full of peppers and other veg so lots of antioxidants too.
 Replace the saffron with turmeric, use dried parsley and use ordinary rice instead of risotto rice to make it a bit cheaper.
 I used mushrooms instead of courgettes as that was what I had.
 Use frozen instead of fresh peas and beans.

 1 onion, chopped